Szegoo/Grants-Program/applications/dotflow.md

 This project fits perfectly with the Polkadot ecosystem because it has everything we need to make it work.
 Polkadot is a multi-chain network, so a lot of users have different addresses on different chains for the same reasons we mentioned earlier.
 That's why the problems we talked about are important in this ecosystem.

-XCM is going to be a core component of our project since it'll help us transfer funds between the parachains and the relay chain.
+XCM is going to be a core component of our project since it'll help us transfer tokens between the parachains and the relay chain.

 #### Target Audience
 Our target audience is people who deal with sending assets frequently over the Polkadot network.